ZZJQ678/dsh-global-context/README.en.md

 **One text, applied everywhere.** Your text leads the system prompt (ahead of DSH's built-in identity text) for every session, every model, subagents included.

-**Editable right in the conversation view.** A stock DSH conversation view has only one tab, `Chat`;
-`Trajectory` and `Context` appear only once plugins add them.
-With this plugin, a **Global Prompt** tab shows up after the existing ones, holding that text — edit it, save it, clear it.

 **Takes effect immediately.** The text lives in a plain file that is re-read per message, so saving is enough — no restart.
 Editing that file in Notepad works just as well.